mbabker/bs3-demo/tpl_bootstrap3/README.md

-# Bootstrap 3 trmplate example for Joomla 3
+# Bootstrap 3 template example for Joomla 3

 ## Info
 It's a simple-simple template, based on BS2 Jommla's protostar